-The aim of the Kidney Health Project is to develop an increased focus on early identification and interventions to achieve better kidney health, thus preventing the onset of chronic kidney disease.
+The aim of the Healthy Kidneys Project is to develop an increased focus on early identification and interventions to achieve better kidney health, thus preventing the onset of chronic kidney disease.

-The Kidney Health Project will use the following strategies to achieve this:
+The Healthy Kidneys Project will use the following strategies to achieve this:

 - A population wide campaign about kidney health utilising health literacy principles and considering cultural appropriateness.